logrange/website/blog/performance.md

 Looking at the table at row `2:4` we see, that Logrange wrote records with the speed `375Gb/sec`, but read them back at `191Gb/sec`.
 Kafka writes and reads with  `140Gb/sec` and `390Gb/sec` respectively.

-The data from the table could be visualy represented in the picture:
+The data from the table could be visually represented in the picture:

 ![](assets/performance/pic1.png)